kagibson/nd013-c1-vision-starter/Project Submission/README.md

 These images are very dark and have very few lighter pixels.
 We may need to augment the dataset to include more images like this.

+From my qualitative and quantitative analysis, the following seems to be true about the dataset:

+- A little less than 80% of the annotated classes are automobiles, about 20% are pedestrians and about 1-2% are cyclists.
+- There is a small amount of nighttime images, perhaps 10%.
+- A large majority of the bounding boxes have an area of less than 1000px.
+That is less than 0.25% of the image area (1000/409600)

 #### Cross-validation Approach

 ### Training